 The Group Procurement and Outsourcing Standard is the Company's Outsourcing Policy which sets out the relevant responsibilities, objectives, process, and monitoring arrangements to be applied in cases of outsourcing, all of which shall be consistent with the overall business strategy.
 The standard applies equally to any externally or internally (intragroup) outsourced activity.
-The objective of this standard is to ensure that minimum control objectives and controls for Supplier related activities are followed by the Company, to ensure that supply risk is managed effectively, customers are being treated fairly and continue to receive good outcomes, as well as mitigating potential financial, operational, contractual, and brand damage caused by inadequate management.
+The objective of this standard is to ensure that minimum control objectives and controls for supplier related activities are followed by the Company, to ensure that supply risk is managed effectively, customers are being treated fairly and continue to receive good outcomes, as well as mitigating potential financial, operational, contractual, and brand damage caused by inadequate management.
+The Procurement and Outsourcing Standard requires a global Supplier Landscape document to be produced bi-annually to capture details of all critical or important outsourced operational functions and activities.